pbchase/buggy_bar/README.md

 # BuggyBar Build Book

 This document describes how to build a BuggyBar, a kite control bar designed by and for kite buggiers.
+Philip Chase is the principle designer of the BuggyBar and principle author of this document.

-To see the rendered document in a variety of formats, see http://philipbchase.com/buggy-bar-build-book/
+To see the rendered document in a variety of formats, see http://philipbchase.com/

 ## Contributions

 Contributions, corrections and questions are welcome.
 Please open an issue, submit an pull request or just email me directly.

-This book is written in using [Bookdown](https://bookdown.org/yihui/bookdown/).
+This book is written in using [Quarto](https://quarto.org/docs/books/).
 It might me a lot to bite off just to point out typos, so please feel free just open an issue and cut and paste the bad text into the issue.

 ## Contributors